Website design matters.

 - Responsive.
 A website has to be able to respond to the device that it is being viewed on, both in terms of appearance and usage.
 A single website should be able to load in different layout formats depending on the device that is loading it, but the content should be taken from a single consolidated source.

 - Branded.
 A website should clearly display both the brand and the identity of an organization.
 The tone of voice and the company branding should be consistent throughout.
 Further branding can be achieved through social media integration.

 Now that we've covered some of the critical elements of a well-designed website, let's look at some examples of good website designs and what makes them successful.

 - Customer-centric design.
 Holiday Coast sought to understand the motivations and goals of their audience during their different life stages, and how Holiday Coast can assist them during these times (providing them with finance to achieve these goals).
 Using these key insights, they designed their website to tie into key life stages of their members, including starting a family, retiring, investing, renovating and starting a business.
-This ensures the website (and the brand) is as relevant and relatable to the target audience as possible, and the visitor is able to quickly find and view information related to their needs.
+This ensures the website (and the brand) is as relevant and relateble to the target audience as possible, and the visitor is able to quickly find and view information related to their needs.

 - Contextual site navigation.
 As Gerry McGovern, Founder and CEO of Customer Carewords explains, “The primary purpose of web navigation is to help people to move forward.
 It is not to tell them where they have been, or where they could have gone.”
 Holiday Coast have designed their site to make it easy for visitors to get the information they need.
 For example, they provide a quick links bar on the right hand side of their website to key sections including internet banking, loan calculators and contact us.
 There are also links on each page to relevant content visitors often seek such as a calculator on their personal savings page.